Skip to content

 Print("Not found")

-Find() returns an optional (?int), enabling safe handling of missing elements without exceptions or special sentinel values.
+Find() returns the first found index on success (int), or fails if the element was not found, enabling safe handling of missing elements without exceptions or special sentinel values.

 RemoveFirstElement() removes the first occurrence: